dell/csm-docs/content/docs/observability/upgrade/_index.md

 linktitle: Upgrade
 weight: 3
 description: >
-  Dell EMC Container Storage Modules (CSM) for Observability Upgrade
+  Dell Container Storage Modules (CSM) for Observability Upgrade
 ---

 This section outlines the upgrade steps for Container Storage Modules (CSM) for Observability.
 CSM for Observability upgrade can be achieved in one of two ways: